 This initiative is also consistent with our strategy of driving open source industry standards.
 In fact, every component inside CDH is distributed and supported by at least two vendors – simplifying decisions for our partner ecosystem and protecting customers from long-term architectural lock-in.

 In a recent blog post, Hortonworks attempted to sow confusion by suggesting that our efforts to integrate Hive in particular with Spark somehow signifies our lack of commitment to Impala.
 Nothing could be further from the truth.
-In fact, just four weeks ago we published an updated set of benchmarks that validated the same technical direction for SQL on Hadoop that we laid out 18 months ago and reiterated six months ago in a blog: Impala v Hive.
+In fact, just four weeks ago we published an updated set of benchmarks that validated the same technical direction for SQL on Hadoop that we laid out 18 months ago and reiterated six months ago http://vision.cloudera.com/impala-v-hive/.
 Specifically:

 These technical advantages, that are inherent to Impala, benefit users and customers in real and important ways.
 There are numerous customers in production with Impala, with a few examples being: MicroStrategy on Hadoop using Cloudera Impala Demo, Zoomdata Technology: Cloudera Impala, d3.js and Big Data Analytics, and Tableau + Cloudera Impala: Bring Your Hadoop Data To Life!.
 Impala provides a powerful user experience for customers and is a key part of CDH.